HHallb/pyPFC/docs/api/core.md

 ### Memory Usage

+Note that the numbers below are only indicative.
+Adding additional field, such as extra phase fields, will significantly increase memory usage.

 | Grid Size | Double Precision | Single Precision
 |-----------|------------------|-----------------
 | 256³      | ~2 GB            | ~1 GB